Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	</NetworkConfiguration>
 	```

+	>**Note:** This XML file will create a virtual network named domainvnet within the affinity group you created earlier.
+It will add the Subnet-1 subnet to this virtual network and will create the DC01 DNS server.

-	> **Note:** The preceding xml configuration will only work if there are no other networks.
+	> The preceding xml configuration will only work if there are no other networks.
 If you have other networks defined, get their configuration and add it to the xml file before executing the following step.
 To get the current virtual network configuration you can use the following command: _(Get-AzureVNetConfig).XMLConfiguration_.

 1. In the PowerShell ISE window, type the following command: